 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a Tennessee residential lease must contain a lead-based paint disclosure.
+Tennessee residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 - Provide the tenant with an Environmental Protection Agency (EPA) approved pamphlet about the dangers of lead-based paint